pingcap/docs-cn/develop/dev-guide-troubleshoot-overview.md

 ---
-title: Troubleshooting Overview
+title: SQL or Transaction Issues
-summary: Describes the problems that may occur during application development and related documents.
+summary: Learn how to troubleshoot SQL or transaction issues that might occur during application development.
 ---

-# Troubleshooting Overview
+# SQL or Transaction Issues

 This document introduces problems that may occur during application development and related documents.